adamsilver/fdpb/03-book-a-flight.md

 #### The Enhanced Mark-up

-When JavaScript is available, the `Autocomplete` constructor function will change the basic HTML to look like this:
+When JavaScript is available, the `Autocomplete()` constructor function will enhance the basic HTML to look like this:

 ```HTML
 <div class="field">